-2.3 How should the data included in MOVES and NMIM be used when quantifying emission reductions from retrofits?
+2.3 How should the data included in MOVES be used when quantifying emission reductions from projects?

-As with any model, the quality of the inputs in MOVES and NMIM affects the quality of the model results.
-As required by Clean Air Act Section 172(c)(3) and EPA's regulations at 40 CFR 51.112(a), States must use the latest planning assumptions available at the time the SIP is developed, including, but not limited to VMT, speeds, fleet mix and SIP control measures.
+As with any model, the quality of the inputs in MOVES affects the quality of the model results.
+As required by CAA Section 172(c)(3) and EPA's regulations at 40 CFR 51.112(a), States must use the latest planning assumptions available at the time the SIP is developed, including, but not limited to VMT, speeds, fleet mix and SIP control measures.

 MOVES includes a national default database of fleet and activity information that is applied at the county level.
-However, in most cases, local data should be used instead of default fleet and activity data.
-Detailed guidance on the development of MOVES inputs for SIP and conformity analyses is included in "Using MOVES to Prepare Emission Inventories in State Implementation Plans and Transportation Conformity: Technical Guidance for MOVES2010, 2010a, and 2010b" (hereafter referred to as the MOVES Technical Guidance) available on the MOVES web page at http://www.epa.gov/otaq/models/moves/index.htm#sip.
-All inputs used in estimating retrofit benefits for SIP or conformity purposes should be consistent with the MOVES Technical Guidance.
-This retrofit guidance document addresses the specific inputs needed for on-road retrofit programs which are not covered in the MOVES Technical Guidance.
+However, in most cases for onroad emissions, local data should be used instead of default fleet and activity data.
+Detailed guidance on the development of MOVES inputs for SIP and conformity analyses is included in "MOVES2014 and MOVES2014a Technical Guidance: Using MOVES to Prepare Emission Inventories in State Implementation Plans and Transportation Conformity" (hereafter referred to as the MOVES Technical Guidance) available on the MOVES web page at nepis.epa.gov/Exe/ZyPDF.cgi?Dockey=P100NN9L.txt.
+This retrofit and replacement guidance document addresses the specific inputs needed for onroad projects which are not covered in the MOVES Technical Guidance.
+All other inputs used in estimating project benefits for SIP or conformity purposes should be consistent with the MOVES Technical Guidance.